mwitte/TechDivision.Neos.Search/README.md

 TechDivision.Neos.Search
 ========================

-The TechDivision.Neos.Search package provides a frontend search interface for TYPO3 Neos.
+This package provides a frontend search interface for TYPO3 Neos.
 TYPO3 Neos Nodes get indexed are search and findable.
 The results depends on the context.
 A visitor cannot find Nodes which are not in the live workspace(default).
 Publishing pages with node changes automatically update the node documents in index.
 There is no cron job needed to keep the index up to date.
 There is a command controller to add/update/remove all nodes in index.
 There is also a backend module provided for this.

-This package uses the TechDivision.Search package as search backend interface which requires by default the solr php extension.
+This package uses the [TechDivision.Search](https://github.com/mwitte/TechDivision.Search) package as search backend interface which requires by default the solr php extension.

 Installation
 ------------

-This package and it's dependency the "TechDivision.Search" package are not added to packagist.org so far.
+This package and it's dependency the "TechDivision.Search" package are not added to [packagist.org](https://packagist.org/) so far.
 So you have to add some repositories to the composer.json of your Neos base distribution(your Neos instance).

 Add the following repositories to repository section like below: